kenakofer/smart-o-harp/README.md

 ## Keypad &rarr; Notes logic

+***Edit 01/13/2020***: If you don't care about motivations and thought processes, skip all this (very interesting) stuff past self wrote.
+I'll cover my current favorite keypad layout in [On Second Construction](#on-second-construction).
+That said, I still basically agree with all of this, past self just overlooked a few possibilities and didn't have enough buttons to press.

 This project has the opportunity for a very consistent, learnable, ergonomic, key agnostic chord control mechanism.
 Optimizing for all these is a real puzzle, and different musicians will have different opinions and desires in this area.

+Thankfully, the code on the arduino is far more easily changed than the mechanics of the construction, so we don't have to build a new autoharp if we forget a chord.

 In this section, there will be tension between 1) incorporating more buttons/controls/physical complexity into the design, so that the amount of interaction needed to change to arbitrary chords is minimized, and 2) having fewer buttons/controls, so that the size/cost/physical complexity is minimized, but more interaction is needed to specify arbitrary chords.
 Each person probably has their own balance, but I lean more toward the fewer buttons/controls because I'm bad at electronics.